 Since its inception, Giving Tuesday has grown every year—both in participating organizations and amount of donations.
-In 2016, more than $168 million was raised worldwide on Giving Tuesday, which is a 44 percent jump from the previous year.
+In 2017, more than $274 million was raised worldwide on Giving Tuesday, which is a 50 percent increase from the previous year.
 Many projections expect this year to be even bigger.
 However, the amount raised on Giving Tuesday is still a mere fraction of what is spent on Black Friday and Cyber Monday.

 It would be crazy to think Giving Tuesday could surpass those super shopper days, but we do believe that it can grow.
 Everyone is called to do something to care for children who have been orphaned.
 The impact can be worldwide when everyone steps up to play their part, and Giving Tuesday is a great time to do that.

 Rather than rush to get drastic savings on your shopping, you can generously impact in the lives of waiting children.